 Sudanese economists: Cut expenses on defence, not subsidies

-Sudanese financial experts are concerned about the impact of the lifting of subsidies of basic commodities on the economy of the country.
+Sudanese financial experts are concerned about the impact of the lifting of subsidies to basic commodities on the economy of the country.
 The Minister of Finance proposes a gradual removal of the subsidies that are to be replaced by direct subsidies to the poor.
 The rate of the Dollar on the parallel market is still rising.

 At a forum of the University of Khartoum on Monday, economists said they fear that lifting of subsidies on basic commodities will negatively affect inflation rates, and the production and consumer processes.